Trobolit/MastersThesis/journal/journal.rst

 This would be a proof of concept for Emils P2 controller on a tail sitter through a transition with no switching modes.

 Then I will build and test the full airflow compensating controller on an EcoSoar.
+Hopefully things work great.
+If not it can be many things, but most likely the torque translator parameters will need heavy tuning.
+If i don't run out of time I could maybe try to implement a parameter estimator that find the correct parameters for me during flight.
+That might even cancel some errors on the fly due to simplifications I have made.

 Previous